 University of Cambridge

-Her writing has been published by the West Point CTC Sentinel, The New Republic, War on the Rocks, Mediterranean Politics, and OpenDemocracy, and she is currently curating an archival exhibition on U.S. participation in the 1995 UN Fourth World Conference on Women.
-In October, she began a doctoral program in History at Cambridge University as a Gates Cambridge Scholar.
+Her writing has been published by the West Point CTC Sentinel, Foreign Policy, Foreign Affairs, The New Republic, War on the Rocks, Mediterranean Politics, and OpenDemocracy, and she sits on the editorial board of Studies in Conflict & Terrorism.

 Director of Grand Strategy